cartex10/RotomBot/README.md

 		Sends an explanation for each command
 	!init
-		An initiative tracker to be used in DnD games !keepwatch
+		An initiative tracker to be used in DnD games !inventory
+		A tool to track a party's inventory and collective bank !keepwatch
 		Helps keep track of who keeps which watch in a game of dnd !repeat